kibum-moon/blog/content/post/hs-network-analysis/index.md

 subtitle:

-summary: A dashboard for middle school teachers to inspect the peer network of students and their psychological properties.
+summary: A dashboard for junior high school teachers to inspect the peer networks of students and their psychological properties.

 tags:
 - Network analysis